Corey Graham

 Corey Dewayne Graham (born July 25, 1985) is an American former professional football player who played safety and cornerback in the National Football League (NFL).
 He played college football for the New Hampshire Wildcats and was selected by the Chicago Bears in the fifth round of the 2007 NFL draft.
 He also played for the Baltimore Ravens, Buffalo Bills, and Philadelphia Eagles.
 Graham was a once Pro Bowl selection and two-time Super Bowl champion.

+Early career

+Graham was born in Buffalo, NY and played football at Turner-Carroll High School.
+By the time he graduated in 2003, he was a standout player on both sides earned numerous accolades including nomination for the Connolly Cup and All-Western New York Honors.

 College career

 Graham attended the University of New Hampshire, where he played for the New Hampshire Wildcats football team.
 He later earned Master of Business Administration from Kelley School of Business at Indiana University Bloomington.